 ❌ SPF Fail Email rejected

-An SPF record is a TXT record in your DNS that starts with v=spf1 and lists all the servers allowed to send email for your domain:
+Your SPF record is a short line of text stored in your domain’s public directory (DNS).
+It starts with v=spf1 and lists all the servers allowed to send email for your business:

 v=spf1 ip4:203.0.113.0/24 include:_spf.google.com include:sendgrid.net -all